alastairreid/RelatedWork/_papers/wright:icsm:2013.md

 3. Apply transformation rules based on AST pattern matching and substitutions.

 Transformations are limited to changes within the same translation units.
+(I think that is because this is all based on MapReduce and so they cannot propagate information from one translation unit to another.
+I think "MR" is short for "MapReduce"?)

 The paper gives an example of a transformation that changed calls to an old, error-prone string splitting API into calls to a better API.